prefab/interpretation/README.md

 interpretation
 ==============

 This Repository contains the core prefab functionality for interpreting pixels from captured screenshots.
-Check out the wiki for this repository to get started, or [jump here](https://github.com/prefab/interpretation/wiki/Setting-up-Prefab) to get started setting up!
+Check out [the wiki](https://github.com/prefab/interpretation/wiki) for this repository to get started, or [jump straight](https://github.com/prefab/interpretation/wiki/Setting-up-Prefab) to setting up!!